Emmotes/ic_spoilers/docs/penelope.md

     "id": 2996,
     "flavour_text": "",
     "description": {
-        "desc": "Upon entering an area, Penelope summons 4 medium-sized, randomly positioned Insect Swarms on the enemy's side of the battlefield.
-Enemies who are in a Swarm are slowed by $(amount)% and are afflicted by the Have You Met My Friends debuff.
+        "desc": "Upon entering an area, Penelope summons $num_swarms_for_description medium-sized, randomly positioned Insect Swarms on the enemy's side of the battlefield.
+Enemies who are in a Swarm are slowed by $default_slow_amount% and are afflicted by the Have You Met My Friends debuff.
 The slow effect can stack multiplicatively if an enemy is inside multiple Swarms.
 Every second an enemy is in a swarm, its slowing effect is reduced by $(slow_reduction_per_second)%.
 When the slow effect reaches $(min_slow_amount)%, the swarm is dispersed and disappears."
     },
     "effect_keys": [
         {
             "off_when_benched": true,
+            "num_swarms_for_description": 4,
             "show_description": false,
-            "effect_string": "penelope_insect_plague_v2,100",
+            "effect_string": "penelope_insect_plague,100",
             "spawn_rect": [
                 0,
                 0,